ayufan/pve-helpers/README.md

 - i7-8700
 - 48GB DDR4
 - Intel iGPU used by Proxmox VE
-- GeForce GTX 970 used by Linux VM
+- AMD RX560 2GB used by Linux VM
 - GeForce RTX 2080 Super used by Windows VM
+- Audio is being output by both VMs to the shared speakers that are connected to Motherboard audio card
+- Each VM has it's own dedicated USB controller
+- Each VM has a dedicated amount of memory using 1G hugepages

 #### 5.2.
 Kernel config